Cannon Fodder 2: Reception

 The game's alien planet levels drew much criticism, on which Amiga Computing opined "whoever chose the colour schemes should be thrown away in jail".
 While he praised their mechanics, Amiga Power's reviewer said: "I hate the entire look of the alien planet [...]
 From the disgusting purple pools to the silly flowers".
 Some reviewers enjoyed the graphics but felt there was no change between the two games.
-CU Amiga said "it's the same game tarted up with new graphics" as well as the new levels.
+CU Amiga said "it's the same game started up with new graphics" as well as the new levels.
 Amiga Computing praised the new main theme music.
 Amiga Power said it was not as good as its predecessor and also pointed out that the in-game music remained the same as the original Cannon Fodder and had grown tiresome.
 The magazine questioned the lack of an option to disable it.
 Critics decried the lack of new weapons, pointing out that the original armaments and vehicles had merely been made to look different in the various settings, while behaving in the same manner.

 Reviewers more generally criticised the similarity between Cannon Fodder and Cannon Fodder 2.
 The One, AUI, and Amiga Computing compared the new game to a "data disk" rather than a full sequel.
 Kieron Gillen later reflected that it would be called a "semi-sequel" or "stand-alone add-on pack" if released today.
 CU Amiga conceded that the designers could have added little new to such a simple game without tampering with the basic, successful mechanics; Sensible Software was accused of "laziness" by The One, and of "greed" by AUI.

 While it awarded 90%, Amiga Power felt the game was poor value for money compared to the original, while CU Amiga said it was "still worth buying".
 AUI said the game was "a must" for those without the original, otherwise Cannon Fodder 2 is "basically exactly the same game as before", with the "saving grace" of new levels.
 Amiga Computing enjoyed the game but said it was not as good as expected and that there are "too many similarities and not enough differences to make this sequel a classic".
 The One summarised: "If you've got CF1, love it, and want seconds, only harder, look no further – but, if like myself you've played Cannon Fodder to death and would've liked to have seen the game developed in some way, I think you'll be a bit disappointed".